 IT News

-All About Canvas: UM's Next-Gen Learning Management System
+Adopt Canvas Today: UM's Next-Gen Learning Management System is Here

 On behalf of the Office of the Provost – "The University of Miami is pleased to announce the transition to Canvas as our next-generation learning management system (LMS).
 This decision reflects extensive feedback from students and faculty who participated in the 2024–2025 LMS Evaluation Initiative, which included piloting Canvas alongside Blackboard.
 Their insights informed faculty governance's vote in favor of Canvas, recognizing its ability to better support the University’s evolving academic needs."